 Some of the larger ones can be up to 3 feet tall and can even weigh hundreds of pounds.
 Sometimes the crystals can even weigh over 20,000 carats.
 In fact, the largest cut topaz stone weighs a whopping 21,327 carats!
 It is named the, “Brazilian Princess” and is on display at the Smithsonian Institute in Washington D.C.

-There is also a specimen in the Museum of National History in New York City that weighs 600 pounds!
+There, is also a specimen in the Museum of National History in New York City that weighs 600 pounds!
 Topaz has a hardness of 8 on the hardness scale.
 So, it is very hard, but it also happens to break easier than many stones.

 For this reason, topaz jewelry should be handled with special care.
 In the United States, all topaz must be tested for radiation before being used in jewelry and sold to consumers.
-This is because some stones do hold radiation and a stone with stronger radiation can cause serious health issues for the wearer.
+This is because some stones do hold radiation, and a stone with stronger radiation can cause serious health issues for the wearer.

 The Gemological Institute of America now provides testing to all jewelers in the U.S. using topaz.
 Because of this, you may want to avoid purchasing it from outside of the United States for safety purposes.
-This is simply because it isn’t regulated everywhere else and you want to avoid exposing yourself to radiation.
+This is simply because it isn’t regulated everywhere else, and you want to avoid exposing yourself to radiation.
 Topaz is certainly a beautiful stone that is versatile and, generally, affordable.

-Lets Talk History
+Let’s Talk History

-There are a couple of theories about where the name, “topaz” originated.
-The more popular belief is that it was named after Topazos Island located in the Egyptian Red Sea.
+There are a couple of theories about where the name “topaz” originated.
+The more popular belief is that it was named after Topazos Island, located in, the Egyptian Red Sea.
 The island is now known as St. John’s Island and was a popular mining site for gemstones for thousands of years dating back to ancient Egypt.

 Interestingly, it is possible that what was originally called topaz was not the same stone that we call topaz today.
 Actually, that island was particularly popular for peridot.

 Shortly after, all yellow stones were considered topaz.
 It was also believed that the stone only occurred in yellow.
-It is also possible that the name stems from the Greek word, “topazion” which originally meant, “fire”.
+It is also possible that the name stems from the Greek word, “topazion” which originally meant “fire.”

 They also consider a pendant with this gemstone to have special powers and an ability to relieve one’s thirst, increase intelligence and wit, and even increase your life.
 In Africa, it was also used in special healing rituals and considered sacred by the African Bushmen.

 November has two different birthstones in the United States.
-One is topaz and the other is citrine.
+One is topaz, and the other is citrine.
 While any variety of topaz could be used as November’s birthstone, it is primarily the more highly sought-after Imperial Topaz that is associated with November.
 This variety of stone and citrine look almost identical and have often been confused for each other.

 Another cool fact about this stone is that certain varieties of it can be used as stand-ins for more expensive birthstones for other months.
-April is the perfect example of this since it’s birthstone is the diamond!
+April is the perfect example of this since its birthstone is the diamond!

 Since diamonds tend to be pretty pricey, clear topaz can often be used to represent the diamond birthstone of April without having to fork out the money for a real diamond.

-Topaz is one of many gemstones that holds multiple special meanings.
+Topaz is one of many gemstones that hold multiple special meanings.
 It is the gemstone meant to be given on the 4th and the 19th wedding anniversaries.
 It represents love and affection.
 It is said to increase one’s sweetness and also help with a positive and loving disposition.

 It is also supposed to be an excellent stone for artists.
 With the ability to increase both creativity as well as concentration, it can help one hone their skills and produce their best art.
 It is a stone that helps you control your anger and give yourself a positive attitude in life.
 The optimism can spread throughout your life and increase the quality of it overall.